 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There were no changes in methodologies used at December 31, 2011 and 2010.
+There were no changes in methodologies used at December 31, 2012 and 2011.
+There were no transfers between levels during 2012 and 2011.